What Is NCCD?

 Pillar Tagging Explained

 Every piece of evidence you log should be tagged with the pillar it serves.
-Pillar tagging is what turns a pile of notes into a defensible record.
-Without tags, coordinators cannot tell where the gaps are; with tags, gaps surface automatically.
+Pillar tagging is what turns a pile of notes into a defensible record: without tags, coordinators cannot tell where the gaps are, and with tags, gaps surface automatically.

 Pillar tagging explained, with worked examplesNew Evidence